Birthplace: Montreal, Quebec

 In 15 years of reporting Jed covered some of the biggest stories of the day: The 1995 Quebec referendum; countless provincial and federal elections; school shootings at Columbine, Taber, Virginia Tech and at his alma mater Dawson College; he travelled across the Gulf Coast for Hurricanes Ivan and Katrina; he was in London during the second Gulf War, the death of the Queen Mother, and the terrorist bombing in Glasgow; he covered the Olympics in Turin in 2006.

 Jed is an award-winning journalist, having won the Canadian Association of Journalists Award for investigative reporting as well as the title of Best Correspondent at the New York Festival.
-He is delighted to be living in his hometown with his wife and three children and putting his passion for journalism at the service of the community.
+He is delighted to be living in his hometown and putting his passion for journalism at the service of the community.